saildot4k/Crystal-Chip-R34-v3/readme.txt

 Release 34 V3 by R3Z3N Dec 7 2024
     Fixes/Changes
-        - Updated makeit_nocd.bat to build FW for CC1.X to actually run BM from mc0,mc1,usb,HDD. mc0/mc1 works as needed.
+        - CC1.X firmware options to run BM from MemCard1 or 2. makeit_nocd does have scripts to
-          USB/HDD currently broken to run BM from, but otherwise useable to run/install from.
+	  build FW for running from USB/HDD but seems pointless.
 	- Updated bminit.pbat to load IRX drivers from where BM is running from, otherwise with DEV1/2 would not see/run apps from mc0/1/USB/HDD.
 	- Updated source OSDPAY.S to load USBHDFSD.IRX instead of the outdated